phildrysdale1/thymer-importer/README.md

   - Frontmatter arrays are converted to comma-separated text
 - Frontmatter must appear at the very start of the file
   - Inline or mid-document frontmatter is ignored
-- Only properties that appear in more than 5% of files are included in the generated schema
+- Only properties that appear in more than 5% of files are included in the generated schema (I plan to change this in the next update - it felt like a good idea at the time)
 - If your frontmatter deviates significantly from standard Obsidian usage, manual code tweaks may be required

 ### Structure & Sync Behaviour